Sid Meier's Pirates!: Reception

-In 1989, Computer Gaming World named Pirates! to its Hall of Fame for games readers rated highly over time, with a score of 9.71 out of 12, and Compute! gave it the Compute!
+Pirates! won many awards, including Computer Gaming World's "Action Game of the Year" for 1988, and two Origins Awards: "Best Fantasy or Science Fiction Computer Game of 1987" and "Best Screen Graphics in a Home Computer Game of 1987".
+In 1989, Computer Gaming World named Pirates! to its Hall of Fame for games readers rated highly over time, with a score of 9.7 out of 12, and Compute! gave it the Compute!
 Choice Award for Historical Game.
 In 1990 Pirates! received the tenth-highest number of votes in a survey of Computer Gaming World readers' "All-Time Favorites".
 In 1996, the magazine ranked it as the 18th best video game of all time, noting that the Amiga version was by far the best by then.
 In 2004, readers of Retro Gamer voted Pirates! the 84th top retro game, with the staff noting that "people still play the original version, even though Sid Meier himself produced later versions".
 In 2005, IGN rated it as the sixth greatest video game of all time.
 In 2011, Polish web portal Wirtualna Polska ranked it as the fifth most addictive classic game "that stole our childhood".
 In 2006, abandonware website Abandonia's Sebatianos reviewed Pirates!, who was impressed with graphics and sounds.

-ReviewsIsaac Asimov's Science Fiction Magazine v12 n1 (1988 01)

 Legacy

+Pirates!' success resulted in the similar Sword of the Samurai.
 The Pirates!
-Gold remake was released for Windows 3.1x, DOS compatible operating systems, Macintosh, and Sega Genesis in 1993.
-It was also released on CD for the CD32 in 1994 with enhanced CD audio tracks.
-Sun sighting was not present in this version, and there were no special items.
-The game added several new features, such as extra missions assigned to the player by governors.
-The MS-DOS version includes VGA graphics, a MIDI score, mouse support, and a copy protection scheme requiring the player to identify the flag of a pirate ship sighted on the horizon.
+Gold remake was released for Windows 3.1x, MS-DOS compatible operating systems, Classic Mac OS, and Genesis in 1993.
+It was also released for the CD32 (1994) with enhanced CD audio tracks.
+Sun sighting is not in this version, and are were no special items.
+The game has several new features, such as extra missions assigned to the player by governors.
+The MS-DOS version has VGA graphics, a MIDI score, mouse support, and a copy protection scheme requiring the player to identify the flag of a pirate ship sighted on the horizon.

-An enhanced remake published in 2004, also entitled Sid Meier's Pirates!, was released for Microsoft Windows, Xbox, Xbox 360, Mac OS X, Wii, and PSP.Sid Meier's Pirates!
+An enhanced remake published in 2004, also entitled Sid Meier's Pirates!, was released for Windows, Xbox, Xbox 360, Mac OS X, Wii, and PlayStation Portable.

+Sid Meier's Pirates!
 Mobile was developed by Oasys Mobile in 2008.
-Mobile versions were later released for BlackBerry (2010) and Apple's iPad (2011).
-On 20 April 2012, a version for the Apple iPhone and iPod Touch was released, published by 2K Games.
+Mobile versions were later released for BlackBerry (2010) and iPad (2011).
+A version for the iPhone and iPod Touch was released in April 2012, published by 2K Games.
 In addition, the game was ported over to the Windows Phone 7 on 9 April 2012.

 In 2013, Tommo purchased the rights to the game and began digitally publishing it through its Retroism brand.